 It was reported that currently the concrete streets are being maintained by the Jefferson County Public Works Department.
 The agreement for county maintenance is not permanent and it is possible that the Sunny Brook Farms will need to resume ongoing maintenance of the streets.
-We have included estimates for full depth sectional replacement of approximately 10% of the concrete roads on a 5-year cycle for reference purposes beginning in 2024.
+We have included estimates for full depth sectional replacement of approximately 10% of the concrete roads on a 5-year cycle for reference purposes only within the financial appendices of this report.
+We have NOT included these capital expenses within the scope of anticipated future capital expenditures within the financial analysis, however we have included the anticipated expenses for reference in Appendix A.